ozturkbahadir/Trendyol-Automation-Test/README.md

 ## Overview

 This Python script uses Selenium WebDriver to automate the browsing and interaction with the Trendyol website.
-It performs the following tasks:
+It browses through every item in the top sellers list.
+When a discount is applied, the code adds the item to the cart and then opens it.
+It also performs the following tasks:

 1. **Setup WebDriver**: Configures the Chrome WebDriver for Selenium.
 2. **Close Pop-Up**: Closes the initial pop-up that appears on the Trendyol homepage.